SARRA-cropmodels/SARRA-Py/README.md

 ## Usage

 This package is provided with a set of Jupyter notebooks to illustrate its use.
-You can find them in the `notebooks` folder.
+You can find them in the `notebooks` folder (to use it you can install jupyter `pip install jupyterlab` and run it `jupyter-lab`.
 Do not forget to switch to a IPython kernel calling for your virtual environment if created.

 ## Documentation